AmritaCSN/MinorProject_AyushMohanDas_AMENp2CSN21006/README.md

       The files fir.js and package are in the *zip(fir.zip)*  extract according to the above architecture.

-      To install and interact with the chaincode follow the commands in file *(Important commands.txt)* , same for fir2 chaincode.
+      To install and interact with the chaincode follow the commands in file *(Important commands I need For fabri.txt)* , same for fir2 chaincode.

    __4) Frontend :__